-(Clay, Putnam, St. Johns)

-Angelia Hough

-Representative of Private For-Profit Child Care Providers (Putnam, St. Johns) June 15, 2016 June 15, 2020

-Theresa Little

-Representative of Faith Based Child Care Providers (Putnam, St. Johns) December 7, 2016 December 7, 2020
+Representative of Private For-Profit Child Care Providers Patricia Tauch (Clay County) January 2019 January 2023 Representative of Faith Based Child Care Providers Theresa Little, Treasurer (Putnam, St. Johns) December 7, 2016 December 7, 2020 Central Agency Administrator Teresa Matheny (All Counties) September 21, 2016 NA Private Sector Aubrie Simpson Gotham (St. Johns) December 2018 December 2022 Private Sector Joy Stanton, Secretary (St. Johns) March 16, 2016 March 16, 2020 Total Private Sector 2 Combined Total Private Sector (Must comprise MORE THAN 1/3 of total Board Membership): 7 TOTAL MEMBERSHIP 18

-Teresa Matheny

-Central Agency Administrator (All Counties) September 21, 2016 NA

-Private Sector

-Joy Stanton

-Private Sector (St. Johns) March 16, 2016 March 16, 2020

-Total Private Sector 1

-Combined Total Private Sector (Must comprise

-MORE THAN 1/3 of total Board Membership): 6

-TOTAL MEMBERSHIP 18

-^{} Second 4 year term
+Second 4 year term

-- Ron Coleman- Governor appointee for the private sector has filed paperwork with the Governor's office for approval of a second term. - Nancy Pearson- Governor appointee for the private sector has filed her paperwork with the Governor's office for approval of a second term.
-Nancy's current term is over April 2017. - Commissioner James K. Johns has transitioned his board role to Commissioner Jeb Smith.
-Term dates are June 2017 2021 - Upcoming Term Dates: Amy Lane December 2017 / Kristi Simpkins December 2017 / Cynthia Kent September 2017 - Mandatory Seats: Currently all mandatory seats are filled. - Combined Total Private Sector (Must be comprised of MORE THAN 1/3 of total Board Membership): 1/3 of 18 = 38%.
-We currently have 7 private sector members. - Total Membership: 15 to 30 members.
-We currently have 17 board members.
+- Ron Coleman- Governor appointee for the private sector has filed paperwork with the Governor's office for approval of a second term.
+I received word that Ron is approved, just waiting on documentation. - Nancy Pearson- Governor appointee for the private sector has filed her paperwork with the Governor's office for approval of a second term and has been approved.
+Nancy's new term is from August 30, 2018 to April 30, 2021. - Vina Delcomyn- Term date is July 2019 after serving two terms.
+Will reapply after one year from date of term. - Dr. Myrna Allen- Term date is September 2018; she has served one term and has been reappointed as the Designee by President Joe Pickens of St. Johns River State College to serve a second term.
+The Board approved Dr. Allen's second term on the September 19, 2018 meeting.
+Dr. Allen's second term expires September 2022.
+(President of a Florida College system designee) - Renee Williams- Term date is September 2018; she has served one term and has been reappointed for a second term as the Designee by President Bruce Ferguson of the Regional Workforce Board.
+The Board approved R. Williams second term on the September 19, 2018 meeting.
+R. Williams second term expires September 2022.
+(Regional Workforce Board Executive Director or Designee) - Mandatory Seats: All mandatory seats have been filled. - Combined Total Private Sector (Must be comprised of MORE THAN 1/3 of total Board Membership): 1/3 of 19 = 42%.
+We currently have 8 private sector members. - Total Membership: 15 to 30 members.
+We currently have 18 board members.
+Early Learning Coalition of North Florida, Inc.

-XII.
-Committee Absenteeism Log
+X. Committee Absenteeism Log